nahuelleiva/WebToWeb/README.md

 # WebToWeb
-Simple application done in Ionic, Angular, Electron and WebRTC
+Simple application done with Ionic, Angular, Electron and .NET Core

 Steps to use the application:
 * Download the code or clone the repository